- PhD Title

-- PhD Title: Transient Models to Assess Transmission and Control of Airborne Infection Risks in a Respiratory Ward
+- Transient Models to Assess Transmission and Control of Airborne Infection Risks in a Respiratory Ward

 Background: I graduated from the University of Manchester in July 2020 with BSc.
 (Hons) Mathematics.
 Throughout my undergraduate degree, I developed a real interest in fluid dynamics and knew I wanted to pursue it further.